Portugal’s Best Railway Journeys

 The Fertagus Line is an anomalous part of the Portuguese railway network.

-Originally known as the Eixo Norte-Sul (North-South Axis), this is currently the online privately run passenger line in the country, connecting the Areeiro district of the capital Lisbon to the old ship building of Setubal.
+Originally known as the Eixo Norte-Sul (North-South Axis), this is the only privately run passenger line in the country, connecting the Areeiro district of the capital Lisbon to the old ship building city of Setubal.
 It’s primarily a commuter line and not much to write about on paper.
-However, it does gives you a unique perspective on two of the capital’s most-impressive man-made landmarks.
+However, it does provide a unique perspective on two of the capital’s most-impressive man-made landmarks.

 The Aqueduto das Aguas Livres will live in infamy, thanks to serial killer Diogo Alves.
 Known as the Aqueduct Murderer, Diogo attacked and robbed seventy passers by in the mid-1800s, throwing them off the 65m high aqueduct in order to disguise his crimes as suicides.
 Tried and convicted in 1841, Alves was the penultimate criminal to be hanged in Portugal, but his tale took an even more macabre twist.
 After his death, his head was preserved and donated to Lisbon’s surgical school: perhaps an early example of neuro-criminology, the head still exists in a glass jar of formaldehyde at Lisbon University and can be viewed by appointment.